Automattic/legalmattic/Legal-Guidelines.md

 60 29th St. #343
 San Francisco, CA 94110

+If you need to serve us personally, you can do so at:

+C T Corporation System
+818 West Seventh Street - Suite 930
+Los Angeles, California 90017

 Where permitted, we also accept service via email to legal@wordpress.com.

 General inquiries regarding our policies can be sent via email to legal@wordpress.com.